jfowkes/pycutest/docs/contributing.rst

 When reporting a bug, it would be helpful if you could include:

-* Informative title and clear description
+* An informative title and clear description
 * A code snippet showing how the error occurred
-* Relevant Python output messages
+* Any relevant Python output messages
 * Information about your installation (e.g. operating system, Python version/distribution, PyCUTEst version)

 Submitting code changes